Parse Email Attachments

 Update: This article covers the e-mail parsing functionality of Mailparser.
 If you are looking for a solution to parse complex PDF attachments and convert to Excel, we have exciting news for you!
 We decided to launch a service dedicated to PDF document parsing.
 Check out Docparser.

 Today we are super happy to announce the launch of our new Email Attachment Parser!
-It is now possible to pull text from files which are attached to your e-mails.
-The file formats from which our parser can read data from are PDF, Excel Spreadsheets, CSV, TXT or XML files.
+It is now possible to pull text from files that are attached to your e-mails.
+The file formats from which our parser can read and send data from PDF, Excel Spreadsheets, CSV, TXT, or XML files.

 To take advantage of this new feature: